linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 8 Appendices/Appendix B Zero Rates Forward Rates and Zero-Coupon Yield Curves.md

 ---
-aliases:
-tags:
-key_concepts:
+title: "Appendix B: Zero Rates, Forward Rates, and Zero-Coupon Yield Curves"
-parent_directory:
+parent_directory: "Part 8 Appendices"
+formatted: "2025-12-21 03:45:00 AM"
+formatter_model: "claude-haiku-4-5-20251001"
+primary_tags:
+  - zero rates
+  - forward rates
+  - yield curves
+  - bond pricing
+secondary_tags:
+  - treasury rates
+  - bootstrap method
+  - continuous compounding
+  - interest rate calculations
+  - zero coupon bonds
 cssclasses: academia
-title: Appendix B
-linter-yaml-title-alias: Appendix B
 ---

-# Appendix B

-# Zero Rates, Forward Rates, and Zero-Coupon Yield Curves
+# Appendix B: Zero Rates, Forward Rates, and Zero-Coupon Yield Curves

 The  $n$ -year zero-coupon interest rate is the rate of interest earned on an investment that starts today and lasts for  $n$  years.
 All the interest and principal is realized at the end of  $n$  years.
 There are no intermediate payments.
 The  $n$ -year zero-coupon interest rate is sometimes also referred to as the  $n$ -year spot interest rate, the  $n$ -year zero rate, or just the  $n$ -year zero.
 The zero rate as a function of maturity is referred to as the zero curve.
 Suppose a five-year zero rate with continuous compounding is quoted as  $5\%$  per annum.
 (See Appendix A for a discussion of compounding frequencies.)
 This means that  $\$ 100$ , if invested for five years, grows to